 Honors Contracted Courses

-Most faculty and departments are very willing to work with students in this endeavor.
-However, it is essential to remember that when a student approaches a faculty member about contracting a course, the student is asking the faculty member for a considerable amount of time and energy above and beyond the faculty member’s normal duties.
-Faculty receive no compensation but the joy of working with Honors students.
+It is essential to remember that when a student approaches a faculty member about contracting a course, the student is asking the faculty member for a considerable amount of time and energy above and beyond the faculty member’s normal duties.
 Most faculty are happy to participate in the contracting process, but the Honors Program asks students to be mindful that faculty are volunteering their time and to be courteous in all communication and be prompt in meeting deadlines.
 This will enhance the individual contracting experience, as well as ensure continued opportunities for future Honors students to contract courses.

-To contract a course, students need to submit the Honors Contract Form by the 6th week of the semester in which they are taking the course.
-Students should start discussions with professors early in the semester to allow enough time to fully develop contract details.
+To contract a course, students need to submit the Honors Contract Form by the beginning of the 6th week of the semester in which they are taking the course.
+Students should initiate discussions with professors early in the semester to allow enough time to fully develop contract details.

-Beginning in Summer 2016, students may receive a substitution of 3 Honors hours for a qualified, pre-approved, co-curricular Honors Experience from the following categories:
+Students may receive 3 Honors hours for a qualified, pre-approved, co-curricular Honors Experience from the following categories:

 - Education Abroad experiences for which a student is earning at least 3 credit hours.
-(Any Honors credit for Education Abroad experiences prior to Summer 2016 is still valid.
+(Any Honors hours for Education Abroad experiences prior to Summer 2016 are still valid.
 An Education Abroad experience occurring Summer 2016 or later must be pre-approved via the Honors Experience pre-approval form.)

 - Undergraduate research/creative activity for a period of one academic semester or summer in an approved setting on campus, or a documented formal off-campus research experience.
-Note: when possible, we encourage you to enroll in already available courses (usually a 299H, 399H, or 499H class) to earn credit for on-campus research experiences.
+Note: when possible, we encourage you to enroll in already available courses (usually a 299H, 399H, or 499H class) to earn credit towards graduation for on-campus research experiences.
+Whether the research is associated with a for credit class or not, the time commitment for this Honors Experience must be at least 120 hours over the course of the semester.

-- Internships in a student’s professional field lasting a minimum of 6 weeks to a semester, approximately 12-30 hours/week
+- Internships in a student’s professional field lasting a minimum of 6 weeks to a semester, for a minimum of 120 hours over the course of the internship.

-- Civic Engagement projects requiring a minimum of 50 working hours in a semester.
+- Civic Engagement projects requiring a minimum investment of 120 hours in a semester.
 These are substantial projects outside of an RSO (Recognized Student Organization) volunteer experience in which the student is engaged off- campus with a community agency or in which the student has taken significant leadership initiative.

-In order to apply such experiences towards a student’s required Honors credit, students must:
+In order to apply such experiences towards a student’s required Honors hours, students must:

 - Submit a pre-approval form at least 4 weeks prior to the start of the experience along with the appropriate documentation to confirm your participation.

-- Register for UHON 98H during the term of your experience in one of these categories: Study Abroad, Research, Internship, or Civic Engagement.
-You will be provided with specifics on the UHON 98H section when/if your experience is approved.
+- Register for UHON 99H during the term of your experience in one of these categories: Study Abroad, Research, Internship, or Civic Engagement.
+You will be provided with specifics on the UHON 99H section when/if your experience is approved.
+You should be aware that 99H will be recorded as a 0 credit course on your schedule; it will not count towards the minimum needed for full time student standing but will be counted towards Honors hour requirements.

-- Complete and submit a 2-page reflection mid-way through the experience; complete and submit a 5-page reflective paper two weeks before your experience ends.
-(Exact dates will be determined by Renae Oestmann based on your dates of involvement.)
+- Complete and submit a 500-600 word reflection mid-way through the experience; complete and submit a 1200-1500 word final reflection at the end of the term.
+(Exact dates will be determined by the Honors Program based on your dates of involvement.)

 Restrictions and Limitations:

-- Students are limited to a MAXIMUM OF TWO Honors Experiences, but those experiences may come from the same category.
-For example, you can have two, separate study abroad experiences, and each may count for one Honors Experience.
+- Students are unlimited in the number of Honors Experiences they may have, but it is preferred that those experiences not all come from the same category.
+For example, you can have two, separate study abroad experiences, and each may count for 3 Honors hours.

-- Because these experiences substitute for Honors credit, any Honors experience that can be covered by an Honors contract or by a 399H/499H course are not eligible.
+- Any Honors experience covered by an Honors contract or by a 399H/499H course are not eligible for additional 99H credit.
 Also ineligible are any courses taken at other U.S. institutions.

-- Remember, hours earned in the summer count FORWARD in regards to total credit hours and Honors hours earned during each year for scholarship purposes.
+- Hours earned in the summer count FORWARD in regards to total Honors hours required during each year for scholarship purposes.

-For more information about earning Honors credit for Honors Experiences, please contact Renae Oestmann.
+For more information about earning Honors credit for Honors Experiences, please contact Honors Program faculty.